 Hello!
 I’m so glad you’re here – thanks for stopping by.

 I’m married to J and we have two boys, age six and three, with global developmental delay and hypermobility.
-The eldest is awaiting assessment for autism.
+The eldest was recently diagnosed with autism.

 OUR STORY SO FAR…